 Creation of articles or other long form content, images or infographics, copy for campaigns, email copy for lead nurture content.
 This should be guided by brand guidelines, for example, the brand style guide or editorial guidelines.

-No matter how great your copywriters are, someone needs to review the copy or content created to ensure it adheres to the relevant guidelines, is on-brand, and of high quality.
+Even if you outsource to professional content writing services, or have highly skilled writers in-house, someone needs to review the copy or content created to ensure it adheres to the relevant guidelines, is on-brand, and of high quality.
 The person tasked with this will depend on the size of the business – it might be the company director/CEO, or a content editor or marketing manager.

 For some businesses or circumstances, there will be more than one level of review needed.
 For example, where the topic is technical, someone with the relevant expertise will need to review the content for accuracy.
 Where there are legal risks or compliance issues, the company’s legal team might need to review it.